Zarbuz/FileToVox/README.md

 | `--slow`            | ❌ | ❌ | ❌ | ✅ | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ |
 | `--top`             | ❌ | ❌ | ❌ | ❌ | ❌ | ✅ | ❌ | ❌ | ✅ | ❌ |

+### 2. Batching

+You can process multiple files at once.
+To do such operation, all your files must be in a folder: `./FileToVox.exe --i folder --o converted`

+Note : you can also add argument to the conversion but the argument will be applied to all files.

+### 3. Slice

+You can process a folder of pictures (all must be .PNG).
+This is usefull when you import export slices of fractal from program like Mandelbulb3D.
+To indicate to FileToVox that each picture in your folder is a slice, add the argument `--slice`.

 # Installation